EPFL-ENAC/co2-calculator-user-doc/docs/en/external-cloud.md

 - $FTE_{AI_{provider,type}}$: number of FTEs for a type of service provided by a provider.
 - $Frequency_{AI_{provider,type}}$: number of uses per FTE per day for a type of service provided by a provider.
 This is the frequency of use per FTE per day reported by users multiplied by 235 (5 days × 47 working weeks).
 - $EF_{AI_{provider,type}}$: emission factor for the use of a service type provided by a supplier in kg CO₂-eq).

+In the CO₂ Project planner, under the Grant proposal and Detailed per year sections, principal users can define, for each year, a reference percentage to estimate the share of emissions associated with external cloud and AI services attributable to the project.

+The carbon footprint associated with these sub-modules within the project is calculated by applying this reference percentage to the corresponding emissions (in kg CO₂-eq) for each external cloud or AI service.

 ### 5. Limitations